SamGowland/Gowla-Macro-Boards/README.md

 ## Assembly

 Asssembly will require the use of a soldering iron, solder and some tape is recommended for holding components.
-The order of assembly is important for the complete 9 switches.
+The <b> order of assembly is important </b> for the complete 9 switches.

  1. Start by folding the legs of your diodes, with aprox 3mm of space either side of the diode in wire.